qbic-pipelines/rnadeseq/docs/usage.md

 Option needed to account for batch effects in the data.
 Please check the section `Controlling for batch effects` to do so.

-### `--quote`

-Path to the signed copy of the QBiC offer as pdf, to be included in the report.

 ### `--min_DEG_pathway`

 Integer indicating how many genes in a pathway must be differentially expressed to be considered as enriched, and report these pathways in tables and the final report.
 The default value is 1.